paletteheart/Orbeats/Map Documentation.md

 Any attribute followed by a # takes a number as input, and any attribute followed by "" takes a string.
  - **notes** - List of note objects.
 	 - Each note is defined by a set of attributes:
 		 - **type** - The type of the note.
-Can be either "note", "holdnote", or "flipnote". "note" will make it a normal note, hit by pressing down/B while in the right place. "holdnote" will make it a note that is hit if you're holding up/A/down/B and are in the right place. "flipnote" will make it a note that you hit by pressing up/A and flipping to the other side while in the right place.
+Can be either "Note", "HoldNote", or "FlipNote".
+"Note" will make it a normal note, hit by pressing down/B while in the right place.
+"HoldNote" will make it a note that is hit if you're holding up/A/down/B and are in the right place.
+"FlipNote" will make it a note that you hit by pressing up/A and flipping to the other side while in the right place.
 		 - **spawnBeat** - The beat of the song when this note will be spawned in. **Notes are expected to be in order by their spawnBeat, earlier notes coming first.
 Two notes cannot share a spawnBeat.**
 		 - **hitBeat** - The beat of the song when this note will reach the orbit radius and can be hit by the cursor.
 Notes may share a hitBeat.
 		 - **speed** - How quickly the note approaches the orbit radius.